SpyrosSou/3dStool/README.md

+**Note that this repo is under construction, and data handling functions have not been added as of yet.
+Functions for data handling, splitting, etc will be added and the raw data will be uploaded on Zenodo.
+Until then, the prepared data are solely available using Zenodo.**

 # 3dStool
 The 3D surgical tool dataset (3dStool) has been constructed with the aim of assisting the development of computer vision techniques that address the